Rush (band): 1974–1977: Arrival of Neil Peart and foray into progressive rock

-The band followed Fly by Night quickly with Caress of Steel (1975), a five-track album featuring two extended multi-chapter songs, "The Necromancer" and "The Fountain of Lamneth".
-Some critics said Caress of Steel was unfocused and an audacious move for the band because of the placement of two back-to-back protracted songs, as well as a heavier reliance on atmospherics and story-telling, a large deviation from Fly by Night.
-Intended to be the band's break-through album, Caress of Steel sold below expectations and the tour consisted of smaller venues and declining box office receipts, which led to the tour being nicknamed the Down the Tubes Tour.
+Caress of Steel (1975) followed Fly by Night, the latter is a five-track album featuring two extended multi-chapter songs, "The Necromancer" and "The Fountain of Lamneth".
+Some critics said Caress of Steel was unfocused and an audacious move for the band because of the placement of two back-to-back protracted songs, as well as a heavier reliance on atmospherics and storytelling, a large deviation from Fly by Night.
+Intended to be the band's breakthrough album, Caress of Steel sold below expectations.
+The tour consisted of smaller venues and declining box office receipts, which led to it being nicknamed the Down the Tubes Tour.

-In light of these events, Rush's record label tried to pressure the members into moulding their next album in a more commercially-friendly and accessible fashion; the band ignored the requests and developed their next album 2112 with a 20-minute title track divided into seven sections.
-Despite this, the album was the band's first taste of significant commercial success as it reached No. 5 in Canada, becoming their first to reach double platinum certification.
+In light of these events, Rush's record label tried to pressure the members into moulding their next album in a more commercially friendly and accessible fashion; the band ignored the requests and developed their next album 2112 (1976) with a 20-minute title track divided into seven sections.
+Despite that, the album was the band's first taste of significant commercial success as it reached No. 5 in Canada, becoming their first to reach double platinum certification.

-Rush toured 2112 between February 1976 and June 1977 with concerts in Canada, the US, and for the first time Europe, with dates in the UK, Sweden, Germany, and the Netherlands.
-The three sold-out shows at Massey Hall, Toronto in June 1976 were recorded for Rush's debut live album, All the World's a Stage.
-Released in September of that year, the double LP reached No. 6 in Canada and became Rush's first to crack the US top 40.
+Rush toured in support of 2112 between February 1976 and June 1977 with concerts in Canada, the US, and for the first time Europe, with dates in the UK, Sweden, Germany, and the Netherlands.
+The three sold-out shows at Massey Hall in Toronto in June 1976 were recorded for Rush's debut live album, All the World's a Stage.
+Released in September of that year, the double album reached No. 6 in Canada and became Rush's first to crack the US top 40.
 Record World wrote: "Building its American reputation slowly but steadily Rush stands poised for breaking through all the way via this two record live set [...]
 All the highly charged electricity is here in an explosive setting."
-The liner notes includes the statement: "This album to us, signifies the end of the beginning, a milestone to mark the close of chapter one, in the annals of Rush."
+The liner notes include the statement, "This album to us, signifies the end of the beginning, a milestone to mark the close of chapter one, in the annals of Rush."